 Because occupations involving physical labor dominate the local economy, Parkin is generally considered to be a blue-collar town.
 35.18% of the Parkin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Parkin is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Parkin who work in office and administrative support (12.56%), healthcare suport services (11.56%), and food service (10.05%).

-Being a small city, Parkin does not have a public transit system used by locals to get to and from work.
+Parkin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Parkin has one of the lowest overall levels of education in the country: only 0.64% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.